 In Lakshman Singh Kothari v.
 Rup Kanwar, (1962) 1 SCR 477: AIR 1961 SC 1378; the Supreme Court observed that when an adoptive father puts his hand on the head of adoptive son so as to receive the child in adoption, therefore, he sufficiently compliances with the Hindu law doctrine of “giving and taking”.

 However, under section 16 of the said Act, the law presumes that adoption is valid in devoid of relevant evidence.
 Indeed it is rebuttable presumption thus the court may reject this presumption upon production of some contrary evidence.
 [Modan Singh v.
 Sham Kaur (AIR 1973 P&H 122)].

-Jai Singh vs Shakuntala, (2002) 3 SCC 634 A valid adoption requires that child must be given and taken by the parents or guardian concerned with intent to transfer the child from the family of its birth to the family of its adoption.
+Jai Singh vs Shakuntala, (2002) 3 SCC 634 A valid adoption requires that child must be actually given and taken by the parents or guardian concerned with intent to transfer the child from the family of its birth to the family of its adoption.

-In your case, adoptive mother had no such intention instead of it; she had the intentionto follow some superstition to give life to the child.
+In your case adoptive mother had no such intention instead of it she had the intention to follow some superstition for the purpose of giving life to the child.
 The old custom has lost in antiquity after enactment of HAM Act.
 The child has the right to claim his share in the property because he is still the natural child.
-He has the right to live with physical/biological parents because he was never given in adoption.
+He has the right to live with natural/biological parents because he is never given in adoption.